 This photo perhaps captures how each man feels about his place in the group or the outcome of the meetings.
 Churchill (left) is holding his hat in his lap covering his groin and appears to have his shoulders hunched.
 This is a submissive pose.

 Roosevelt (center) isn’t covering either his neck, chest or crotch, but this isn’t a power pose.
-Rather, he’s confident.
+He’s confident but not feeling victorious or in control.
 Stalin (far right) with his open display of chest, crotch and neck is striking a power pose.
 See how Stalin is spreading his elbows and knees wide.
 He’s not slouched but has a very rigid posture.
 He feels he’s in a position of power or is celebrating a victory perhaps.

 Deferring To The Dominant Personality

-When the dominant personality is speaking, the rest will listen.
-Those who aren’t dominant will unconsciously mimic the dominant person’s responses and posture.
+One key body language “tell” is that everyone pauses and listens when the dominant personality is speaking.
+Those who aren’t feeling dominant (in control, victorious, etc) will unconsciously mimic the dominant person’s responses and posture.
 They’ll defer to that person when a question is asked.